-It's evident that capturing the attention of your target audience can be a challenging task, especially in a world saturated with information and advertising.
+Capturing your target audience's attention can be a challenging task, especially in a world saturated with information and advertising.

 During this chaos, storytelling in marketing has emerged as a potent strategy.

-Jerome Bruner, a key figure in the cognitive revolution, noted in his book "Actual Minds, Possible Worlds" that people are estimated to retain 65% of information shared in a story, compared to only 10% from data and statistics.
+Jerome Bruner, a key figure in the cognitive revolution, noted in his book "Actual Minds, Possible Worlds" that people retain 65% of information in a story, compared to only 10% from data and statistics.

 So, what exactly is storytelling in marketing, and why is it crucial?